Tarzxn/Revisioncore/README.md

 # RevisionCore - Complete Version

-Modern revision website with flashcard import, working streak system, and PDF annotation.
+The best revision website. combines all features of modern revision website. have a look down below for more info Modern revision website with flashcard import, working streak system, and PDF annotation.

 ## Quick Start